 VML supports state financial assistance in developing programs that reduce waste entering local landfills, thereby increasing their longevity.
 Such programs should emphasize processes that reduce waste, reuse materials, and recycle refuse.

 Plastics serve many appropriate purposes in our society, yet their use in disposable products – especially in single-use products – has become ubiquitous and their polluting effects have followed.
 These products cost localities dearly in time and expense needed to unclog storm and sanitary drainage systems, damage to mowing equipment, ensnarement in trees and other vegetation, and more.
 Further, these products accumulate in area waters and wetlands where they harm wildlife, impair outdoor recreation, and degrade into compounds which are known toxins.
-VML supports legislative approval of a local government option to regulate the distribution, sale or offer of disposable plastic bags and other such single-use products, such as straws and extruded polystyrene food and beverage containers.
-Exceptions shall be made for such bags and containers used for garbage, medical waste, and other refuse containment, and for disposable plastic wraps designed to ensure the safety and integrity of medical supplies and other sensitive products used in public health and safety, whose purpose and distribution shall be permissible.
+VML continues to supportlocal governments option to regulate the distribution, sale or offer of disposable and other such single-use products, such as straws and extruded polystyrene food and beverage containers.
+Exceptions shall continue to be made for such bags and containers used for garbage, medical waste, and other refuse containment, and for disposable plastic wraps designed to ensure the safety and integrity of medical supplies and other sensitive products used in public health and safety, whose purpose and distribution shall be permissible.

 RECYCLING

 VML supports recycling and reuse wherever possible to promote better and wiser use of our resources.

+In recent years, the global recycling market has contracted, especially for plastics.
+As a result, municipal solid waste landfills are now receiving significant additional volume of plastics and other materials that for decades had been diverted to recycling markets.
+The additional volume not only wastes reusable materials but shortens the life of landfills.
+VML supports the General Assembly directing a study of the contracted global recycling market, the effects and costs this has had on municipal landfills, to consider policies, such as bottle deposits, and other possible solutions to minimize those effects with the goals of maximizing recycling to the extent possible and thus helping extend the life of landfills.

+VML supports the concept of a circular economy, which is an economic system aimed at preventing waste and the continual use of resources.
+A circular economy encourages systems that reuse, share, repair, refurbish, remanufacture, compost and recycle to create a close-loop system, minimizing the use of resource inputs and the creation of waste, pollution and carbon emissions.
+A circular economy can bring about the lasting benefits of a more innovative, resilient and productive economy

 HAZARDOUS WASTE

 Advanced technology, waste minimization, and waste exchange should be used, to the extent possible, to eliminate or reduce hazardous waste.